Skip to content

 Groundwater Protection

 Groundwater supplies up to 70% of fresh drinking water for this area.
-The Environment Agency’s Ground Water Protection: Principles and Practice document outlines the position that they take to ensure that developments have a limited impact on groundwater supplies.
+The Environment Agency's Ground Water Protection: Principles and Practice guide explains how developments should be planned to help protect groundwater and reduce the risk of pollution.

 Pollution prevention advice and guidance